 When marking the floors of aisles, you want to take the time to plan out exactly what you want to do so you can get it right the first time.
 The following are a few essential things to consider before moving forward with this type of floor marking:

-- Type of Markings – Choose whether you want to use floor marking tape (which you can find here), or floor marking paint for your facility.
+Type of Markings – Choose whether you want to use floor marking tape, or floor marking paint for your facility.
 In most cases, floor marking tape is faster and easier to install and it can actually last longer if it is applied properly.
 No matter what type you use, make sure to choose a high quality option that is made specifically for this type of environment.

 In addition to these standard considerations, try to think of anything else about your facility that may need special attention.
 Taking a little extra time up front will help ensure your floor marking strategy for your aisles works properly.

 2. Floor Markings for Proper Placement of Inventory

 In almost every facility there is going to be a need to store inventory or other items on the shop floor.
 These are typically things that will be used in production, or else completed items that are waiting to be picked up and transported to another area.

 Whatever the case it is important to keep them properly organized so they are as safe as possible.
 For many items, it can be very helpful to place floor markings around the area that they should be kept.
 This will help ensure that they are not sticking out too far, which could cause a hazard.

 For example, if one area of your facility has inventory that is stored on a pallet until it is used, you could apply floor markings in a square area that is slightly larger than the pallet itself.
 This will make it easy to see where new pallets of inventory need to be placed when they are delivered.